Coderockr/backend-test/README.md

 ```bash
   composer install
 ```
-if you need, permission in the log directory that is inside the storage
+If you need, permission in the log directory that is inside the storage

 ```bash
   chmod -R 777 storage/log
 ```
 ## Api documentation
-the server will run on `http://localhost:8000`
+The server will run on `http://localhost:8000`

 ### Endpoints